vikasrtr/froute/README.md

 ### A Software based IP Router

-Froute is a experimental x86-based software IP Router Froute ustilises a linux kernel module to implement FIB, and user-space daemons for working with RIB and Routing Protocols
+Froute is a experimental x86-based software IP Router Froute ustilises a linux kernel module to implement FIB, and user-space daemons for working with RIB and Routing Protocols.

+**NOTE**: Supports Linux Kernel 3.12 only

 ### Structure